Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 Where:
 - `encryptionKey` is the exclusive encryption public key created by the service and given to the user for sending encrypted messages to the service.

-### removeIdentity (NOT IMPLEMENTED)
+### removeIdentity

+***NOT IMPLEMENTED***

 This will remove the identity from the global register, the `global.0.identities` group.

 NOTE: It will NOT remove it from the other groups in which it was included.
-BUT all tests for membership will need to check that the identity has not been removed, so the membership proof MUST fail if it was removed.
+BUT all tests for membership SHOULD check that the identity has not been removed, so the membership proof MUST fail if it was removed.

 **Request**
 ```